 “My old grandma remembered her, the stories she told.”
 Brenda’s face was serious but not sad as she spoke.
 “She was probably just a teenager when she came over.
-She got pregnant on the ship and had her first baby soon after she landed.
-A boy.”
-Brenda peered sideways at the high, teak bookshelves surrounding her.
+She got pregnant with my great-grandpa on the ship.
+He was born in Georgia.”
+Brenda paused to peer sideways at the high, teak bookshelves surrounding her.
 "It took a lot of digging to learn the name of the ship."

 Brenda wasn’t what the old man expected when he first received the letter requesting access to his family records; though, he’d been unaware of having any expectations until the moment she appeared.
 Statuesque, in a breezy white top and dark slacks, she stood with both hands clutching a faux-leather purse against her stomach.
 Her blackish hair diffused toward her shoulders in fuzzy ringlets, charmingly augmented with silver linings.
 He wondered how many white men—uninvited?—had interceded in generations past to render in her that walnut-brown skin, the indeterminate fall of her hair, surely a world apart from the African ancestress she’d come in search of.

 “Impressive library for one family,” she remarked with awe.